coxley/blog/content/about.md

 Hey, thanks for reading!
 My name is Codey Oxley and I'm a programmer.

-Reviewing diffs is one of my favorite things to do.
+Reviewing code is one of my favorite things to do.
 I think it's because I like learning intricacies of systems, and passing them on.
 But most importantly I care about code quality[^1] --- a lot.